How Much Light (Watts or Lumens) Does a Room Need?

-Now let’s be honest, I’m cute, funny and amazingly modest, however, I’m NOT a rocket scientist.
-That being said, I don’t need to be a rocket scientist to realize the following:
+While I am a paint color and home update expert, I’m NOT a rocket scientist.
+That being said, I don’t need to be a rocket scientist to know the following:

-Dark rooms aren’t fixed with the right paint colour, they’re fixed with the right lighting.
+Dark rooms aren’t fixed with the right paint color but with the right lighting.
 End of story.

-That’s right my friends.
-If you don’t have the right lighting in your dark room there’s NO magical paint colour that will save you – unless it’s glow-in-the-dark.
+That’s right, my friends.
+If you don’t have the right lighting in your dark room, no magical paint color will save you—unless it’s glow-in-the-dark.

 Let there be light!